 Today’s informed film addicts will check out Chandu to glom the terrific work of genius designer William Cameron Menzies.
 The sets for this exotic adventure are as good as anything made until Raiders of the Lost Ark, and they’re all enhanced with marvelous effects tricks — mattes, miniatures, the works — that remain impressive even when they’re not wholly convincing.
 Chandu’s hypnotically induced visions begin with a simple rope trick; soon he’s creating phantom doubles of himself to sneak into crypts and elude pursuers.
 A good running gag has Chandu torment his dipso sidekick Miggles with a recurring case of the hypnotic DTs: every time he takes a drink, Miggles hallucinates a little version of himself.
 Sure enough, a ‘mini-me’ Miggles haunts Miggles from then on, appearing in a kitchen cabinet and even on a little camel.
 The script sure missed the boat with the Miggles running gag: the obvious capper would be to have the miniature Miggles pull out a bottle of his own, so they can drink together.

 The killer death ray is the standard Acme chrome & glass item that converts high voltage into a blazing shaft of light.
 One scene has Roxor waxing fiendish over the joy of blasting Paris and London into ashes, a sight that William Cameron Menzies turns into an impressive special effect.
-Of course, that’s all wishful thinking for an overreaching arch villain.
+Of course, that’s all the wishful thinking of an overreaching arch villain.
 Try as he may, Roxor can’t get his &%@#! death ray to function.
 Even his main flunky has morale issues:

 Roxor: “At last!
 I have my vengeance against Chandu!”

 Abdullah: “Yes, but that still doesn’t tell you how to operate your death ray!”

-Give a guy a death ray, and he loses all perspective on his personal potency.
+Give a guy one little death ray, and he loses all perspective on his personal potency.
 Not surprisingly, the supposedly gentle inventor Robert Regent also acts pretty mad-scientist-y when he tests out the ray by vaporizing a giant block of concrete.
 There’s supposed to be a peaceful use for this weapon?